Skip to content

 Language and Further Performance Considerations

-array = money_table.query('last_update', left=now - 3600, right=now)
+array = money_table.range("last_update", left=now - 3600, right=now)

 poor = array[array.money < 999]

-Redis Performance Bottleneck and Data Structure Design
+Redis Performance Bottlenecks and Data Structure Design

 ---